-Remember these tips to understand your care options, maximize your benefits and save money:
+Use these tips to understand your care options, maximize your benefits and save money:

-- Stay in Network: To avoid higher costs associated with out-of-network providers (up to full charges if your plan does not cover out-of-network providers), see doctors and hospitals in your network.
-Use our online provider search tool on My Health Plan to choose a network provider today.
-Or download our mobile app through the Apple App Store or Google Play (search MedMutual) and find a provider based on your current location. - Know What's Covered: Review your benefits online or speak to a Customer Care specialist to make sure a service is covered or if prior approval is needed. - Avoid Unnecessary Trips to the Emergency Room: For minor injuries or illnesses, use an in-network convenience clinic or urgent care facility, or talk to your doctor. - Understand Your Treatment Options: Review the educational materials available on our wellness portal through My Health Plan.
-These materials were designed to help you have conversations with your doctor and make shared decisions about what is best for your healthcare needs. - Use Your Preventive Care Benefits: Take advantage of preventive services and programs covered at little or no cost to you.
-Review your benefits online or speak to one of our Customer Care specialists for a complete list of what's covered by your plan.
+- Manage Your Plan 24/7: My Health Plan, our members-only website, makes it easy and convenient to manage your plan.
+Search for in-network doctors, access your member ID card, view benefits, and more.
+Members may register or log in at MedMutual.com/Member. - Stay in Network: Avoid higher costs by using doctors and hospitals in your plan's network.
+Use our MedMutual Find a Provider tool on My Health Plan to find in-network providers.
+Or download our MedMutual mobile app from your favorite app store. - Know What's Covered: Review your benefits online or talk with a Customer Care specialist before you receive care to make sure a service is covered or find out if prior approval is needed. - Avoid Unnecessary Trips to the Emergency Room: For minor injuries or illnesses, visit your primary care provider (PCP) or use an in-network convenience clinic or urgent care facility. - Make Health and Wellness a Priority: Taking care of your body and mind can help you prevent illness, reduce risk of chronic conditions, and live a happier and healthier life.
+Visit our Wellness Portal under the Healthy Living tab on My Health Plan for a variety of tools, resources and wellness challenges to help you be your healthiest self. - Use Your Preventive Care Benefits: Take advantage of preventive services and programs covered at little or no cost to you.
+Review your benefits online or call Customer Care for more information.

-If you do not have access to the internet or prefer to have information explained or provided in a written format, please contact our Customer Care specialists at the number on your ID card or through My Health Plan.
+If you do not have access to the internet or prefer to have information explained or provided in a written format, contact our Customer Care specialists at the number on your member ID card.